cjvits/cjvits/README.md

 ### Hi there 👋
 🙋‍♂️I'm a beginning developer at Tech Elevator.
-🌱 I'm current learning Java.
+🌱 I'm currently learning Java.
 📫 Reach me at calebvits@gmail.com.